 The benefit of PPC metrics comes to you after the person clicks.

-Unlike any other type of marketing campaign, which require long waits for results of funnels, workflows, and surveys, you get PPC metrics information right away.
+Unlike any other type of marketing campaigns, which require long waits for the results of funnels, workflows, and surveys, you get PPC metrics information right away.

 Even if you have just one PPC ad, you get to start monitoring it and receiving its data right away.